Metals recycler Befesa attracts private equity bids - sources

-FRANKFURT/LONDON Metals recycler Befesa has attracted bids from several private equity groups as its owner mulls whether to list the company on the stock exchange or opt for an outright sale.
+FRANKFURT/LONDON (Reuters) - Metals recycler Befesa has attracted bids from several private equity groups as its owner mulls whether to list the company on the stock exchange or opt for an outright sale.

 CVC [CVC.UL], Blackstone (BX.N) and Access Industries have put in non-binding offers for the company, which is owned by buyout group Triton, the people said.